grug-lang/grug-for-python/README.md

 You can additionally pass `--whitelisted-test=f32_too_big` if you only want to run the test called `f32_too_big`.

-Alternatively you can walk through the tests by installing the [Python Debugger](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy) VS Code extension, and hitting `F5` to launch all tests.
-You can edit `.vscode/launch.json` to pass `--whitelisted-test=f32_too_big`.
+Alternatively you can *walk* through the tests by installing the [Python Debugger](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy) VS Code extension, and hitting `F5` to launch all tests.
+You can edit `.vscode/launch.json` if you want to pass `--whitelisted-test=f32_too_big`.